abitwitch/scentwitch/README.md

 - Since it relies on free hosting from GitHub, there is no support and no guaruntee the service will remain availible
 - GitHub will store your website history (anyone will be able to see if they find your public repo)

-# Use
-After you've followed the [Installation](#installation) instructions, you can access your WordPress website through a browser that's connected to the same network as the Raspberry Pi.
-You can make any changes to your website you'd like using the regular WordPress interface.
-Once you've saved your changes, your live website will automatically be updated the same day (at midnight).

 # Installation
 To get your website up and running, follow the steps in the ordered sections below:
 1. [Setup the Raspberry Pi](#setup-the-aspberry-pi)